rolling-scopes-school/tasks/tasks/interview-corejs.md

 - #### Intermediate knowledge of patterns and best practices:

-  - design patterns used on his project, and able to compare these patterns
+  - design patterns used on his project, and able to compare these patterns `(optional)`
   - KISS, DRY, YAGNI
   - The meaning behind SOLID principles.